The Best World Atlases in 2025

 World War II Map by Map

 In this stunning history atlas, purpose-created maps tell the story of World War II, from the rise of the Axis powers to the dropping of the atomic bomb on Hiroshima and Nagasaki.
 Each map is rich with detail and graphics, helping you chart the progress of WWII’s critical events on land, sea, and air, such as the Dunkirk retreat, the attack on Pearl Harbor, the D-Day landings, and the Battle of Stalingrad.
-The atlas also includes archival maps from Allied and Axis nations, offering unique insights into historical events.
-Timelines and historical overviews provide context, while captivating images highlight themes like the Blitzkrieg, the Holocaust, kamikaze combat, and code-breaking.
-Written by a team of historians led by Richard Overy, this atlas explores how the most violent conflict in history shaped the modern world.
+Archival maps from both Allied and Axis countries are also included in the atlas, providing special perspectives on historical occurrences.
+Context is given by timelines and historical summaries, and themes such as the Holocaust, the Blitzkrieg, kamikaze warfare, and code-breaking are highlighted by eye-catching photographs.
+This atlas examines how the most bloody conflict in history influenced the modern world and was written by a group of historians under the direction of Richard Overy.

 Review: 4.8/5